farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 #### **Encounter Aggregate**
 - Root entity: `Encounter`
-- Represents real-world interactions between Patient and Practitioner
+- Represents a **clinically meaningful interaction** between a patient and the healthcare system
-- Created automatically when medical records are added
-- Contains: PatientId, PractitionerId, ProviderType, EncounterType, Timestamp
+- A **medical event** with **clinical relevance** that contributes to the patient's **medical history**
+- **Not** a technical log, audit trail, or generic action record
+- **Core responsibilities**:
+  - Capturing **what happened medically**
+  - Defining **who was involved** (responsible practitioner, optional assisting parties)
+  - Preserving **clinical consistency**
+  - Acting as the **only source of truth** for patient interactions
+- **Owns**: EncounterId, PatientId, EncounterType, OccurredOn, Reason (captures "what happened medically" - can be set from various sources, currently from MedicalRecord.Title when created via event), Notes, Results, Diagnoses, Lifecycle state (Created, InProgress, Completed, Cancelled)
+- **Not Auditable**: Does NOT implement `IAuditableEntity` - only has `OccurredOn` property (when the medical event occurred)
+- **Relationships**: References Patients and Practitioners (does NOT reference MedicalRecord - Record is just the trigger)
+- **Creation**: **Only created automatically** when MedicalRecord is created (via `MedicalRecordCreatedEvent` domain event).
+No manual creation endpoints initially - can be added later if needed.
+- **Domain Events**: Listens for `MedicalRecordCreatedEvent` to create Encounters.
+May raise `EncounterStarted`, `EncounterCompleted`, `ResultsRecorded` for state transitions.
-- **Why it's an aggregate**: Represents a distinct business concept with its own lifecycle
+- **Why it's an aggregate**: Represents a distinct business concept with its own lifecycle and consistency boundary.
+Encounters are the domain narrative of the system - the record of care.

 #### **ActionLog Aggregate**
 - Root entity: `ActionLog`